atman-33/atman-hub/tools/database-local/README.md

     postgres:
       container_name: atman_hub_db_dev # {app_name}_db_{env}
       build: ./image/postgres # Build the image from the Dockerfile in the image/postgres directory
-      restart: no # Do not restart the container automatically
+      restart: unless-stopped # Restart the container automatically unless it was explicitly stopped
       ports:
         - 5432:5432
       volumes: